 The development of tourism activities is a key policy objective in Lesotho. [...]
-Some of the main goals are: improving the packaging and presentation of existing attractions; supporting and promoting tourism investment and facilitating small medium and macro enterprises (SMMEs) and community-based tourism; and ensuring that the infrastructure is adequate and is further developed.53
+Some of the main goals are: improving the packaging and presentation of existing attractions; supporting and promoting tourism investment and facilitating small medium and macro enterprises (SMMEs) and community-based tourism; and ensuring that the infrastructure is adequate and is further developed.52

 Various incentive schemes are also in place, aimed at improving tourism services (Table AIII.4).
-In 2005, the DEAT, in partnership with TBCSA, issued the Tourism BEE Scorecard and Charter
+In 2005, the DEAT, in partnership with TBCSA, issued the Tourism BEE Scorecard and Charter (based on the Black Economic Empowerment strategy) to ensure that opportunities and benefits from tourism will extend to black South Africans.53 The Tourism Enterprise Programme launched in 200054, was institutionalized in 2008 as the Tourism Enterprise Partnership, to ensure the

-$^{^{49}}$ Law No. 18.392 of 14 January 1985 (amended by Law No. 19.606 of 14 April 1999), and Law No. 19.149 of 6 July 1992 (amended by Law No. 19.270 of 6 December 1993).
+48 Law No. 18.392 of 14 January 1985 (amended by Law No. 19.606 of 14 April 1999), and Law No. 19.149 of 6 July 1992 (amended by Law No. 19.270 of 6 December 1993).

-50 Information provided by the Chilean authorities.
+Information provided by the Chilean authorities.

-Of these, 49 are leased to private parties, 9 are leased to the Maldives Tourism Development Corporation and 10 islands have been allocated to the Airports Investments Maldives.
-A performance bond is a surety bond issued by an insurance company or bank to guarantee
+50 Of these, 49 are leased to private parties, 9 are leased to the Maldives Tourism Development Corporation and 10 islands have been allocated to the Airports Investments Maldives.

-52 A performance bond is a surety bond issued by an insurance company or bank to guarantee satisfactory completion of a project by a contractor.
+51 A performance bond is a surety bond issued by an insurance company or bank to guarantee satisfactory completion of a project by a contractor.

-53 Ministry of Tourism, Environment, and Culture (2007).
+52 Ministry of Tourism, Environment, and Culture (2007).